genesiscastillo/Google-Cloud-Platform-Associate-Cloud-Engineer/Test/test4.md

     * C. gcloud regions list, gcloud images list
     * D. gcloud regions list, gcloud compute images list

 39. Your company produces documentary videos for a reputed television channel and stores its videos in Google Cloud Storage for long term archival.
 Videos older than 90 days are accessed only in exceptional circumstances and videos older than one year are no longer needed.
-How should you optimise the storage to reduce costs?
+How should you optimise the storage to reduce costs?__[REVISAR]__

     * A. Use a Cloud Function to rewrite the storage class to Coldline for objects older than 90 days.
 Use another Cloud Function to delete objects older than 365 days from Coldline Storage Class.
     * B. Use a Cloud Function to rewrite the storage class to Coldline for objects older than 90 days.
 Use another Cloud Function to delete objects older than 275 days from Coldline Storage Class.
-    * C. **Configure a lifecycle rule to transition objects older than 90 days to Coldline Storage Class.
-Configure another lifecycle rule to delete objects older than 275 days from Coldline Storage Class.**
+    * C. Configure a lifecycle rule to transition objects older than 90 days to Coldline Storage Class.
+Configure another lifecycle rule to delete objects older than 275 days from Coldline Storage Class.
-    * D. Configure a lifecycle rule to transition objects older than 90 days to Coldline Storage Class.
-Configure another lifecycle rule to delete objects older than 365 days from Coldline Storage Class.
+    * D. **Configure a lifecycle rule to transition objects older than 90 days to Coldline Storage Class.
+Configure another lifecycle rule to delete objects older than 365 days from Coldline Storage Class.**

 4. You want to use Google Cloud Storage to host a static website on www.example.com for your staff.
 You created a bucket example-static-website and uploaded index.html and CSS files to it.You turned on static website hosting on the bucket and set up a CNAME record on www.example.com to point to :.storage.googleapis.com.
 You access the static website by navigating to www.example.com in the browser but your index page is not displayed.
-What should you do?
+What should you do?__[REVISAR]__

     * A. Reload the Cloud Storage static website server to load the objects.
-    * B. **In example.com zone, modify the CNAME record to storage.googleapis.com/example-static-website**
+    * B. In example.com zone, modify the CNAME record to storage.googleapis.com/example-static-website
-    * C. Delete the existing bucket, create a new bucket with the name www.example.com and upload the html/css files.
+    * C. **Delete the existing bucket, create a new bucket with the name www.example.com and upload the html/css files.**
     * D. In example.com zone, delete the existing CNAME record and set up an A record instead to point to c.storage.googleapis.com.

 40. You developed an enhancement to a production application deployed in App Engine Standard service.
 Unit testing and user acceptance testing has succeeded, and you deployed the new version to production.
 Users have started complaining of slow performance after the recent update, and you need to revert to the previous version immediately.
-How can you do this?
+How can you do this?__[REVISAR]__

-    * A. **Deploy the previous version as a new App Engine Application and use traffic splitting feature to send all trafiic to the new application.**
+    * A. Deploy the previous version as a new App Engine Application and use traffic splitting feature to send all trafiic to the new application.
     * B. In the App Engine Console, identify the App Engine application and select Revert.
-    * C. In the App Engine Console, identify the App Engine application versions and make the previous version the default to route all traffic to it.
+    * C. **In the App Engine Console, identify the App Engine application versions and make the previous version the default to route all traffic to it.**
     * D. Execute gcloud app restore to rollback to the previous version.

 41. You deployed a java application in a single Google Cloud Compute Engine VM.
 During peak usage, the application CPU is maxed out and results in stuck threads which ultimately make the system unresponsive, and requires a reboot.
 Your operations team want to receive an email alert when the CPU utilization is greater than 95% for more than 10 minutes so they can manually change the instance type to another instance that offers more CPU.
 What should you do?